DoYouRockBaby/nodejs-ex/README.md

+#TP No-SQL

-#To run the app with Docker Containers:
+##To run the app with Docker Containers:

 1. Install Docker for Windows or Docker for Mac (If you're on Windows 7 install Docker Toolbox: http://docker.com/toolbox).